-Little Company is committed to providing compassionate health care to all.
+Little Company of Mary Hospital is committed to providing compassionate health care to all.
 Our mission is to journey with you on your path to better health.

 We understand that using health care services sometimes can be confusing, so we will do all we can to make your visit as smooth as possible.
 One of the new ways we are doing this is by handling payment much like a physician's office -- requesting payment at the time of service rather than sending you a bill and asking you to mail it back after your visit.